jimdel/lenslocked/notes.md

     - Use signing or obfuscation(session tokens/tables) to prevent tampering
 - CSRF tokens are used to prevent CSRF attacks
   - gorilla/csrf is a package that can be used to generate CSRF tokens

+## Ideas

+- Create a table for users with 1M rows, get them all, and render on UI using HTMX, server side pagination in Go.
+Compare speeds with a Flask server doing the same
+- Add DDoS protection to the app (rate limiting for IP addresses, blacklist, etc)